E66666666/gta5fov/README.md

 # gta5fov
-A fork of the GTA V FoV mod for use with ScriptHook V.
+A fork of the GTA V FoV mod for use with Script Hook V.

 (Mostly) Original readme follows...